 BC-LCFS Credit Market Function

-Under the BC-LCFS program, companies can earn credits by producing or importing low-carbon fuels, implementing process improvements that reduce the carbon intensity of their fuels, or purchasing verified carbon offset credits.
+Under the BC-LCFS program, companies can earn credits by producing or importing low-carbon fuels, implementing process improvements that reduce the carbon intensity of low carbon fuels.
 Companies with surplus credits can then sell them to other companies that need to offset deficits.

 The BC-LCFS credit market is designed to create a financial incentive for companies to reduce their carbon emissions, as companies that produce or import low-carbon fuels can earn revenue from selling their credits to other companies.
 It provides a flexible means of compliance, allowing companies to achieve reductions in the most cost-effective way possible.